 Wimbledon is hosted every year by the All England Lawn Tennis and Croquet club in London.
-The two week-long event is the only major still held on crass courts, and the 2018 Wimbledon will take place on July 2-15.
+The two week-long event is the only major still held on crass courts, and the 2022 Wimbledon will take place from June 27th to July 10th.

 Wimbledon schedule and dates

-Wimbledon 2018 will begin on July 2nd, and go on until the 15th.
+Wimbledon 2022 will begin on June 27th, and go on until July 10th.
 When the schedule has been released we will update the page with dates and information about the different stages of the tournament!

 Live stream from Wimbledon

 If you want to watch the Wimbledon this summer, live streaming is what you should go for.
 Both Unibet and Bet365 will be streaming from Wimbledon, so you can follow the live action there.
 You’ll find hundreds of hours of live tennis, and it’s all for free.